Healthcare Software Development Services: All You Need to Know

 Biosensors represent the next level of medical wearables.
 Many health indicators such as body temperature, respiratory rate, heart rate, and blood pressure are tracked by these self-sealing patches.
 It has been shown that the use of such devices reduces cardiac arrest risk in 89 percent of cases, by making them more predictable.

-Here are a few examples of health tracking apps:
+Here are a few examples of health tracking apps made by Glorium:

 Though most medical records are stored electronically, most organizations still store their records on paper or file them in cabinets at doctors’ offices.
 Patient records are often carried from one appointment to the next by patients who send or receive medical information via mail or fax.